cutdigital/mcut.site/docs/building.md

 # Setup

-## Install
+## Installing MCUT

 MCUT is hosted on Github, which you can access upon obtaining a license.
 Using the standard `git clone` command or simply downloading the repository from github is sufficient.

-If you wish to build with _arbitrary-precision_ numbers then you must install the Multiple Precision Floating-Point Reliable Library ([MPFR](https://www.mpfr.org/)).
-Version 4.0.2.
+If you wish to build with _arbitrary-precision_ numbers then you must install the Multiple Precision Floating-Point Reliable Library ([MPFR](https://www.mpfr.org/))--version 4.0.2.
+Be aware that enabling arbitrary-precision numbers may restrict the portability of MCUT on platforms other than Windows, Linux and Mac.

-### Installing MPFR
+### Installing MPFR (optional)

-The following is how to install MPFR on three supported platforms.
+The following instructions describe how to install MPFR on three supported platforms if you wish to build with arbitrary-precision numbers.

 #### Mac OS